keithalewis/math/uf.md

 ## Cash Flow

-Instruments entail _cash flows_; stocks pay dividends, bonds pays coupons, futures have margin adjustments.
-Currencies and commodities do not have cash flows, but they may involve third party payments to exchange or store them.
+Instruments entail _cash flows_; stocks pay dividends, bonds pays coupons, and futures have margin adjustments.
+Currencies and commodities do not have cash flows, but they may involve third-party payments to exchange or store them.
 Cash flows cause changes to positions.
 If instrument $i$ pays cash flow $C_t(i,i')$ per share of $i$ in instrument